Nightshift (album)

 Nightshift is the 11th studio album by the Commodores, released by Motown Records on January 15, 1985.
-It was the group's last album on the Motown label before switching to Polydor.
+This album was certified Gold in the US by the RIAA.

 Background

-Nightshift is the Commodores' second album without Lionel Richie, who left the band in 1982, and their last album with their original bass guitarist Ronald LaPread.
+Nightshift is the Commodores' second studio album without Lionel Richie, who left the band in 1982, and their last studio album with their original bass guitarist Ronald LaPread.
 Their previous album Commodores 13 (1983) had featured interim lead vocalist Harold Hudson of Mean Machine.
 For Nightshift the Commodores permanently replaced Richie with British-born J.D.
 Nicholas, formerly of Heatwave.
 Dennis Lambert was chosen as producer, the Commodores hoping to find the same magic created by producer/arranger James Anthony Carmichael, with whom they had worked since 1974 and who was a major impetus in their earlier success.

-Other musicians that play on this album include: Peter Wolf, Paul Fox, John Robinson, Neil Stubenhaus, Jeff Lorber, Peter Maunu, Harold Hudson, Dennis Lambert, Paulinho da Costa, Vinnie Colaiuta, Jerry Hey, Gary Grant, Gary Herbig and Larry Williams.
+Critical reception

+With a 4 out of 5 stars rating, Paul Sexton of Record Mirror described the album as "a really remarkable renaissance."

+Liam Lacey of the Globe and Mail said "The Commodores' latest holds up impressively throughout, and the presence of new lead vocalist J. D. Nicholas is a welcome, if not startling, change."

 Chart performance

+The album remained in the top of the US Billboard Top R&B Albums charts in the US for a month.
+Nightshift also peaked at No. 3 on the Billboard 200.

+Singles

-Despite the album's middling reviews, it remained in the top of the R&B charts in the US for a month, and it peaked at #3 on the pop chart.
-By and large, the album's popularity was due to its hit title track, "Nightshift".
-Written by Walter Orange, Dennis Lambert and Franne Golde, "Nightshift" was the band's biggest post-Lionel Richie hit, reaching #3 on The Billboard Hot 100, and #1 on Billboard's chart for top R&B/hip-hop singles.
+The biggest song was its title track, "Nightshift".
+Written by Walter Orange, Dennis Lambert and Franne Golde, "Nightshift" was the band's biggest post–Lionel Richie hit, reaching No. 3 on the Billboard Hot 100, and No. 1 on Billboard's Hot R&B Songs.
 Paying tribute to the late soul singers Marvin Gaye and Jackie Wilson, who both died in 1984, "Nightshift" also earned the group its only Grammy.

-Though not as successful as the "Nightshift" single, two other tracks from the album were released.
-Regarded as an out-of-the-ordinary track for the Commodores, "Animal Instinct", with Orange on lead vocals, was released almost six months after "Nightshift", and reached #23 on the R&B charts, and only #43 on the pop charts.
-The single, "Janet," barely made Billboard's Top 100 and never made it into the R&B top 50.
-However, it did reach #8 on the Adult Contemporary charts.
+Two other singles, coming off the album, were later released.
+"Animal Instinct", with Orange on lead vocals, reached No. 23 on the R&B charts, and No. 43 on the pop charts.
+Another single, "Janet", barely made Billboard's Top 100 and never appeared on Billboard's Hot R&B Songs chart.
+However, Janet peaked at No. 8 on the Billboard Adult Contemporary Songs charts.

-With the following album, United, only reaching #17 on the R&B charts, Nightshift became The Commodores last album to enter the top ten, and the song "Nightshift" was their second-to-last song to reach the top ten, with "Goin' to the Bank" being their last, in 1986.